 Abstract: This paper examines the effect of the New Rural Pension Scheme (NRPS) on labor supply among the aged population in rural China.
 Using a ‘reversed’ difference-in-difference specification, I find the introduction of NRPS has increased the (intensive) labor supply for both pensioners and contributors by more than ten percent.
-The heterogeneity analysis has suggested that the potential mechanisms are different for the pensioner and the contributor.
+Heterogeneity analyses suggest that the potential mechanisms are different for the pensioner and the contributor.
 For pensioners, the program has elevated effective labor productivity through health improvement and credit constraint alleviation, which leads them to work more.
 On the other hand, the pension contributor, especially those who are hand-to-mouth, increases labor supply because the annual contribution is an additional financial burden to them.